mnieber/gen/titan/docs/snippets/api_pkg.md

 ## Fact: A `relatedSet` field implies a related `fk` field on the target type.

 For technical reasons (that have to do with relational databases), when we declare that `todolist` has a `todoSet` field then we also need a related `fk` field on `todo` that targets `todolist`.
-This related `fk` will be added automatically to `todo` as follows: `todolist for todoSet: pass.auto.optional`.
+This related `fk` will be added automatically to `todo` as follows: `todolist for todoSet: pass.optional`.
 The `for` clause identifies the related field name in the parent type.
-The `auto` attribute indicates an automatically added field.
-If you also manually specify the `todolist` field in the `todo` type, then the automatically added field is ignored.

 ## Scalar fields